 All rates in this report, including historical rates, have been calculated using population estimates based on the 2016 Census.
 All Indigenous rates in this report are calculated using the Indigenous population estimates and projections, based on the 2016 Census.

 In 2022, the increase in the total rate of Indigenous clients per 10,000 people may relate to several factors, including:

 - Improved coding of Indigenous status in Victoria, leading to an increase in the number of Indigenous clients overall.

 This may result in increased rates even if the number of clients did not increase.

-The classification of Sex ‘Other’ was introduced into the NOPSAD collection for the first time in 2021.
-These data are not reported in text due to small numbers in this category, but are included in supplementary data tables S7 and S8.
+The classification of Sex ‘Another term was introduced into the NOPSAD collection for the first time in 2022.
+These data are not reported in text due to small numbers in this category.
 For more information, see the NOPSAD Data Quality Statement.

 Trend data may differ from data published in previous versions of the National Opioid Pharmacotherapy Statistics Annual Data collection report due to data revisions.
 Queensland data were not available in 2021, therefore caution should be taken when comparing 2021 data with previous years as these include data for Queensland.

 ABS (Australian Bureau of Statistics) (2016) The ASGS remoteness structure, ABS, Australian Government, accessed 14 January 2022.